sandipsahoo2k2/my/articles/engineering/10-behavioral-questions.md

 This question is about getting a sense of the candidate’s growth mindset – whether they’re invested in continuous learning and personal improvement.
 Drill down into how and where they go to stay up-to-date.

+## Areas of improvement ?

+## time i had disaggrtement with stake holders ?

+## times i had disaggrement wiht team memeber ?

+## time when the project was delayed ?